OooShiny-Community/Code-of-Conduct/README.md

 ## Community

 OooShiny represents a diverse group of artists, designers, engineers, developers, creators, curators and others interested in discussing art and technology topics.
 The list is member managed and owned.

 Your voice is always welcome.
+It's natural to feel intimidated when posting to a group of peers as large as OooShiny.
 Even if you’re lurking, your presence is appreciated!

 ## Origin